awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-mediaconnect-flow-source.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Protocol`  <a name="cfn-mediaconnect-flow-source-protocol"></a>
 The protocol that is used by the source\.
+For a full list of available protocols, see: [Source protocols](https://docs.aws.amazon.com/mediaconnect/latest/api/v1-flows-flowarn-source.html#v1-flows-flowarn-source-prop-setsourcerequest-protocol) in the *AWS Elemental MediaConnect API Reference*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)